 Custodial fees are charged only when a custodian is not normally on duty.
 The custodian’s time will be paid for by the user group.
 Each use will be charged a minimum of one hour additional custodial time for opening, cleanup and closing the facility.
 A custodian working on the weekend is paid a minimum of two and one half hours as specified by union contract.
 A custodian working on a district holiday will be paid twice their regular rate of pay.

-A food service employee must be present whenever a kitchen facility is used.
-There will be a $25 per hour charge for kitchen supervision.
+A food service employee must be present whenever a kitchen facility is used and labor fees will be charged.

 Any damage, broken equipment, vandalism or other alteration of buildings and or grounds caused by a user group will be billed to that user group.